Home

 Thinking with Type

-How did you get started in your role as a designer?
+How did you get started in your role?

 My path to design began unconventionally after I left college to pursue snowboarding.
 While sponsored by a small company, I observed a designer creating their board graphics.
 It was a revelation: the album covers, skateboard art and snowboard graphics I cherished were all intentionally designed by someone.

-What are the responsibilities of your role as a designer?
+What are the responsibilities of your role?

 Studio Principle—a title that's mostly a fancy URL for my one-person operation—I single-handedly manage the entire process from client meetings and creative brainstorming to design, animation, and final file hand-off.
 I left the "comfort" of corporate life in 2015 to ensure my real job is actually designing, and it's the best career decision I've ever made.

-What difficulties do you encounter in your role as a designer?
+What difficulties do you encounter in your role?

 Inspiration, motivation and finding new work.